ssenart/gazpar2mqtt/README.md

 - *Is it an official GrDF application ?*

   No, absolutely not.
-It was made by reverse engineering GrDG website without any guarantee of long-term operation.
+It was made by reverse engineering GrDF website without any guarantee of long-term operation.
 Indeed, any modification made to their website risks breaking it.

 - *I'm confused.
 What are the differences between [PyGazpar](https://github.com/ssenart/PyGazpar), [home-assistant-gazpar](https://github.com/ssenart/home-assistant-gazpar), [lovelace-gazpar-card](https://github.com/ssenart/lovelace-gazpar-card), [Gazpar2MQTT](https://github.com/ssenart/gazpar2mqtt), [Gazpar2HAWS](https://github.com/ssenart/gazpar2haws) ?*